What is water clarity?

 Secchi disc

-Water clarity is measured using a Secchi disc attached to a tape measure.
+Water clarity in lakes is measured using a Secchi disc attached to a tape measure.
 The disc is lowered into the water until it disappears; this depth is noted from the tape measure.
 The disc is lowered a little further and then slowly raised until it reappears, this depth is noted.
 The average of the two readings is the final Secchi depth visibility depth.

 Important to know